makeruniverse/docs/docs/tools/tools.md

 ...

-# Electronic Workstation
+## Electronic Workstation

-The Electronic Workstation is located in the Maker Studio.
-It offers various tools to measure and solder electronic parts.
+The Electronic Workstation offers two working tables with various tools to [solder components](tools.md/#soldering-station), and to do precise electronic [measurements](tools.md/#multimeter).
+The workstation is also stacked with [electronic components](tools.md/#electronic-components) and [materials](tools.md/#electronic-materials) that are free to use.

 ## Soldering Station